amgraham/dlist/handlers/README.md

 Handler Files
 ====

 [dlist](https://github.com/amgraham/dlist) stays out of your way when it comes to individual file access, this is by design.
 You can add some _very simple_ processing to it through the addition of a handler for [markdown](http://daringfireball.net/projects/markdown/) files (`*.md`).

-To enable this feature you must have access to the `handlers/markdown.php` file somewhere on your server, and be able to create your own `.htaccess` files.
+To enable this feature you must place `markdown.php` file somewhere on your server, and create (or edit) an `.htaccess` file.
+Next you have to tell `dir-listing.php` where to find markdown.php.

+	# dir-listing.php
+	$handlerdir = "/var/www/markdown.php";

 Depending on your setup these files can be placed in any number of places.
 The following is an example of _one environment_ and does not denote the only possible combination.

 The top-most `.htaccess` file you wish to begin handling markdown files for must `rewrite` requests for `.md` files to a copy of `dlist`: